christophercuongkim/OCOB/html/wp-content/plugins/newsletter/readme.txt

 Tags: newsletter,email,subscription,mass mail,list build,email marketing,direct mailing,automation,automated,mailing list
 Requires at least: 3.4.0
 Tested up to: 4.9.8
-Stable tag: 5.7.5
+Stable tag: 5.7.7
 Contributors: satollo,webagile,michael-travan

 Add a real newsletter system to your blog.
 For free.
 With unlimited newsletters and subscribers.

 == Description ==

-Newsletter is a **real newsletter system** for your WordPress blog: perfect for list building, you can easily create, send and track e-mails, headache-free.
+Newsletter is a **real newsletter and email marketing system** for your WordPress blog: perfect for list building, you can easily create, send and track e-mails, headache-free.
 It just works out of box!

 = Find Us =